gsoc2019/gsoc_eval/Evaluation_test/README.md

 ## Evaluation test for GSOC Project

 This is the evaluation test for Python Analysis Package for AWAKE.
 > I studied & have been a research-based fan of modern physics from past 5 years from now.
-CERN is famous for its collider-oriented particle physics experiments with an emphasis on the “big” questions of particle physics.
-And, to get to contribute in AWAKE (proton based acceleration) EXPERIMENT would be an unstoppable trigger for me to accomplish more robust scientific applications and quality code-base.
+CERN is famous for its collider-oriented experiments with an emphasis on the “big” questions of particle physics.
+And, to get to contribute in AWAKE EXPERIMENT (proton-driven plasma accelerations) would be an unstoppable trigger for me to accomplish more robust scientific applications and quality code-base.

 ## Evaluation Test